 UserForm1.CommandButton3.Visible = (Button3Text <> vbNullString)

-- This part sets the visibility of each command button based on whether its associated text is an empty string or not.
+- This part sets the visibility of each command button based on whether its associated text is empty.

 UserForm1.CommandButton1.Default = True